- Alleged biblical contradictions

 - Hebrew writing styles

 - Biblical archaeology

 - Biblical genealogies

 - Reading assignments that will engage and equip you

 - Discussion forums where instructors and students can interact

 Upon completing the course, students will be able to:

-- Refute compromise positions such as intelligent design and progressive creationism base on biblical authority
+- Refute compromise positions such as intelligent design and progressive creationism based on biblical authority.

 - The advanced courses are open for enrollment but build on information from the CAP 101 Foundations in Creation Apologetics course.
 Students are expected to have a firm grasp on presuppositional apologetics to be successful in any advanced course.